buscaroli/futureproof-Lap2-Week1-Day03-Neighborhood-exercise/README.md

 | POST        | /people   | create    |
 | POST        | /address  | create    |

+The API will return either:
+- an error if the object already existed
+- an notification that the entry has been created

 ### Look up a house, its address and owner